MineralsCloud/phq/README.md

 ## Example

-There is an example of diamond silicon in the example folder.
+There is an example of diamond silicon in the `examples` folder.

 ## License